ty-vanta/ona-ssh-tool/README.md

 ## How It Works

-1. Runs `gitpod environment list` to fetch all your running environments
+1. Runs `gitpod environment list` to fetch all your environments (running and stopped)
 2. Parses the output to extract environment information
-3. Presents an interactive selection menu
+3. Presents an interactive selection menu with status indicators
+4. If the selected environment is stopped, automatically starts it
-4. SSHs into the selected environment using the format: `ssh <environment-id>.gitpod.environment`
+5. SSHs into the selected environment using the format: `ssh <environment-id>.gitpod.environment`

 ## Example Output